srusia-delphix/dcs-for-azure-templates/README.md

 `docker-compose -f docker-compose.yaml up`

 If you're unable to install Docker on your machine, you can manually create artifacts for any of the templates in this repository, in any number of ways.
-In all of the following examples, the directory you for each pipeline is `<template_dir>`:
+In all the following examples, the directory you for each pipeline is `<template_dir>`:
 * On Windows:
   * Leverage the file explorer for these purposes: